 Oro de Castilla Verdejo

-GRAPE: 100% Verdejo.
-Organically grown vines planted from 1989 - 2009.
-Tended in sandy and river stone soil at 719 m (2,359ft) elevation.
+100% Verdejo.
+Organically grown vines planted from 1989 to 2009.
+Tended in limestone soil covered by river stones and sand at 719m (2,359ft) elevation.
 This is a vegan wine.

-PAIRING SUGGESTIONS: The grassy, fresh, citrus aroma and flavor profile is quite similar to Sauvignon Blanc from the Loire, except that with Oro de Castilla there's also a firm minerality that recalls the best examples of Sancerre.
 A great pair would be sockeye salmon, Mahi Mahi or flounder simply pan fried in a beurre blanc, or plank roasted.
 Salads with grilled chicken, asparagus or toasted almonds would also pair well, as well as soft, ripe cheeses.